33 Frugal After-School Snacks Every 90s Kid Survived On

 The original grab-and-go.
 A banana required no plate, no prep, and no cleanup, which made it the snack for kids sprinting back outside before the streetlights came on.

 Moms called it “monkey fuel” and kids accepted the branding without question.
-It was sweet, it was filling enough to hold until dinner, and it came in its own biodegradable wrapper, a detail nobody appreciated until decades later.
+It was sweet, it was filling enough to hold until dinner, and it came in its own biodegradable wrapper, a detail nobody appreciated until decades later, back when it was just one more name on the long list of everyday foods doing more nutritionally than anyone gave them credit for.

 The peel had an afterlife too, tossed dramatically at a sibling or draped over the edge of the trash can as evidence of a healthy choice.
 Cheap by the bunch and gone in ninety seconds, the banana asked nothing and delivered every time.